St Peter’s is vested into the care of the Churches Conservation Trust

 We will not, under any circumstances, share personal data with any third party organisations for their use or sell it to them for their own marketing purposes, and individuals will not receive marketing communications from any other companies, charities or other organisations as a result of providing their details to us.

 We will comply with legal requests where disclosure is required or permitted by law and a written request is received, for example, to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime.

 Processing within the EU

 Our operations are based in the UK and we store our data within the European Union.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do if your data is adequately protected.
 For example, some of our systems use Microsoft products.
 As a US company, it may be that using their products result in personal data being transferred to, or being accessible from, the US.
 We will allow this, however, as we are certain personal data will still be adequately protected.

 We will hold personal information on our systems for as long as it is necessary for us to carry out the relevant activity requested by the individual and as in line with the consent given.
 The personal information of individuals who are no longer involved with us will be held for no longer than seven financial years.
 This period meets our statutory obligation to retain information for Gift Aid and other tax purposes.

 If someone asks us to cease contact with them, we will keep a record of the request, along with your personal details to enable us to comply with the request over time, but this period will be no longer than the seven financial years stated above.

 We ensure that there are appropriate controls in place to protect the personal details provided to us.
-Personal data is held on secure computers which are backed up to secure servers which are only accessible by approved members of the management committee and the administration team of the Friends of St Peter’s.
-All paper-based personal information is stored securely.
+Online forms are encrypted and our databases are held on secure servers which are only accessible by approved staff, contractors and suppliers.
+Paper-based information is stored securely as required by GDPR.